Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 The response body is AddChainResponse.
 If `tree_head_type` is set to `standard`, this indicates that the exact certificate chain is already present in the Certificate Subtree for the reference identifier and published in the rightmost log entry.
-The `subtree_position` field contains the position of the certificate chain in the Certificate Subtree.

 If `tree_head_type` is set to `provisional`, this indicates that a provisional tree head has been issued for the chain.
 The provisional tree head is given in `tree_head` and an inclusion proof in the provisional Prefix Tree is given in `prefix`.
 The `combined` field contains the same contents as in the Get Tree endpoint ({{get-tree}}).
 If `AddChainRequest.subtree_size` is greater than zero, then `AddChainResponse.subtree.inclusion` is additionally a consistency proof.

 The `bearer_token` field of an AddChainResponse is arbitrarily set by the Transparency Log and used to authenticate requests to the Transparency Log's